-Given that the recruitment of enough well qualified RE specialists to cope with the expanding teaching, status and quality of the subject is a longterm goal, the short-term reality is that many thousands of pupils are taught RE by a geographer, historian or PE specialist.
-Ofsted's finding about this is:
+Given that the recruitment of enough well qualified RE specialists to cope with the expanding teaching, status and quality of the subject is a long-term goal, the short-term reality is that many thousands of pupils are taught RE by a geographer, historian or PE specialist.
+Ofsted's findings about this are:

 'Although most secondary schools have at least one RE specialist, most use some non-specialist teachers.
-While non-specialists can, with training and experience, become good RE teachers, inspectors frequently comment on the detrimental effect of using different staff each year to fill in' their timetables with RE lessons.
+While non-specialists can, with training and experience, become good RE teachers. inspectors frequently comment on detrimental effect of using different staff each year to fill in' their timetables with RE lessons.
 It is important that non-specialists receive training, and that there is continuity in their deployment.'
-(HMSO, 1998, 161)
+(HMSO, 1998, study has become 'specialists' themselves.

-There are, of course, many excellent and expert teachers of RE, both primary and secondary, who began their careers in other subject specialisms, but by experience, professional development and further study have become 'specialists' themselves.
+There are, of course, many excellent and expert teachers of RE, both primary and secondary, who began their careers in other subject specialisms, but by experience, professional development and further